-Earth and Oceanographic Science Book Award: This award is given annually to first- or second-year students from introductory earth and oceanographic science courses for exceptional class performance including creative contributions to the class project.
+Earth and Oceanographic Science Book Award: This award is given annually to one first- or second-year student from each of the introductory earth and oceanographic science courses for exceptional class performance, which may include collaborative ability, initiative, and creative contributions to the class.

 A. Myrick Freeman Prize for Exceptional Performance in Economics: This prize, awarded by the Department of Economics each spring in honor of A. Myrick Freeman, leading environmental economist and Bowdoin faculty member from 1965 to 2000, recognizes senior majors who have demonstrated exceptional performance in their economics coursework.